CalvinTheRed/RPGL/README.md

   `tags` is an array of tags which describe the Subevent.

-  `tag` is the tag to be added to the origin item.
+  `temporary_hit_points` indicates the quantity of temporary hit points to provide the target.

+  `rider_effects` is a list of Effect IDs which will be applied to the target so long as the temporary hit points provided by this Subevent persist.

   Conditions: